igorhosantos/towerdefensegame/README.md

 ---------------------
 ![](game.gif)

 # How to play:

 - Select a building card, click on the field to build it.
 - Defend your castle from the enemy waves.
+- Exe\Tower Defense Game.exe to run this game.

 # Control: